Banshu abacus Banshu soroban

 What is Banshu abacus ?

-Banshu Soroban refers to abacuses produced in Ono City located in the center of Higashi Harima that is in the southeast of Hyogo Prefecture.
-Blessed with warm weather, Ono City engaged in abacus production during off-peak times of farming.
+Banshu abacus refers to abacuses produced in the city of Ono located in the center of Higashi Harima, in the southeast of the Hyogo prefecture.
+Ono is blessed with a warm climate and engaged with the abacus production during their faming off season.

-Banshu Soroban is characterized by its production process divided into several phases by part, and it became synonymous with Hyogo’s tradition craft by virtue of high productivity and prodigious techniques.
+Banshu abacus is characterized by its production process divided into several phases.
+This craft became one of Hyogo's representative traditional crafts thanks to its high productivity and prodigious techniques.

-Otsu Soroban introduced from Nagasaki is believed to be the origin of the current Banshu Soroban.
-As a transportation hub bustling with Oumi merchants, Otsu was conveniently situated with easy access to the commercial capitals such as Osaka and Kyoto and noted for abacus production.
+Otsu abacus, introduced from the Nagasaki prefecture, is believed to be the origin of the current Banshu abacus.
+As a transportation hub bustling with Omi merchants, Otsu was conveniently situated with easy access to the commercial capitals such as Osaka and Kyoto, which originally flourished with abacus production.

-Though the recent proliferation of computers and calculators has brought about flagging demand for abacuses, Banshu Soroban remains a vital item in education at home and school.
+Banshu abacus for daily use at schools or retails gradually increased its production volume while developing its product range.
+The developed products include abacuses in colors, unique toy shapes, and some with handy use drew the children's attention.
+Though the recent proliferation of computers and calculators has brought about flagging demand for abacuses, Banshu abacus remains a vital item in education at home and school.

-History of the abacus harks back to the late Muromachi Period, when abacuses were introduced from China to Otsu City of Shiga Prefecture through Nagasaki Prefecture.
-Otsu’s convenient location to business districts, Osaka and Kyoto, prodded the abacus production, which contributed to the development of Otsu Soroban.
+The history of the abacus goes back to the late Muromachi period (1336-1573), when abacuses were introduced from China to the Nagasaki prefecture via the city of Otsu in the Shiga prefecture.
+Otsu was a convenient place to access Osaka and Kyoto where the business districts where, which prodded the abacus production.
+Then, it contributed to the development of Otsu abacus.

-In 1580, Toyotomi Hideyoshi laid siege to Miki Castle in Miki City, forcing residents to escape to its neighboring city, Otsu.
-The residents who had acquired the techniques of making abacuses began the abacus production after they returned home in Otsu, which is deemed as the beginning of Banshu Soroban.
+In 1580, Hideyoshi TOYOTOMI (powerful feudal lord, 1537-1598) captured Miki Castle in the city of Miki but some residents escaped to its neighboring city, Otsu.
+The residents who had acquired the techniques of making abacuses began the abacus production after they returned back home, which is deemed as the beginning of Banshu abacus.

-During the Edo Period, education was conducted widely in Terakoya (private elementary schools in Edo period) to encourage children to start learning “reading, writing and doing math by abacus.”
-Abacuses soared in popularity especially in business districts in keeping with the explosive spread of Terakoya, resulting in 8 abacus wholesalers and over 200 subcontractors by the end of Edo Period.
+During the Edo period (1603-1868), education was conducted widely in terakoya (private elementary schools at the time) to encourage children to learn to read, write and count on abacus.
+Abacuses soared in popularity especially in business districts in keeping with the explosive spread of terakoya resulting in 8 abacus wholesalers and over 200 subcontractors by the end of the Edo period.

-Following the Sino-Japanese War, in Ono City a newly-developed Ogawa type bead making machine was phased in, enabling mass production.
-Abacuses continued growing in demand with the economic growth once the School Education Law was implemented after the World War II.
+Following the first Sino-Japanese war (1894-1895), the city of Ono had a newly developed Ogawa type bead making machine, which enabled mass production.
+Moreover, abacuses continued growing in demand with the economy once the School Education Law was implemented after World War II.
+However, abacuses have experienced a slowdown in demand due to the widespread of computers but still boast full production with over 530,000 piece made every year.

 General Production Process